Investment in coal assets

 Metallurgical coal is a necessary component in the steel-making process and the coal industry is a major contributor to the Australian economy.
-In many developing countries, coal is the only affordable and available bulk source of uninterrupted energy/electricity and is required for the economic growth needed to improve living standards and alleviate poverty.
+In many developing countries, coal is the only affordable and available bulk source of uninterrupted energy/electricity and is required for the economic growth needed to improve living standards.

 Wesfarmers continues to support a carbon reduction mechanism that enables Australia to meet its international emission reduction targets.
-While we expect that the energy mix will change over time, moving to more renewable energy sources, all feasible scenarios show that it is highly likely that there will be a role and a need for coal as a source of energy and steel-making for many years.
+While we expect that the energy mix will change over time, all feasible scenarios show that it is highly likely that there will be a role and a need for coal as a source of energy and steel-making for some decades.

-Wesfarmers continues to consider its Resources division to be a valuable addition to its portfolio.
+Wesfarmers continues to consider its Resources business to be a valuable addition to its portfolio.

 What can be done to make coal ‘cleaner’?

-Wesfarmers Resources is part of COAL21, which is an initiative of the Australian coal industry to support the pre-commercial demonstration of low emissions coal technologies, including carbon capture and storage.
-This is being done through the COAL21 Fund, which is expected to raise more than $1 billion in the first ten years through a voluntary levy on coal production.
-More than a quarter of the fund has now been committed to demonstration projects as well as a national research program managed by Australian National Low Emissions Coal Research Ltd. For more information, see http://www.minerals.org.au/resources/coal/climate_change_technology/coal21.
+Wesfarmers Resources is a member of COAL21, which is an initiative of the Australian coal industry to support the pre-commercial demonstration of low emissions coal technologies, including carbon capture and storage.
+So far the COAL21 Fund has committed more than $300 million to demonstration projects for low emissions coal technology solutions.
+For more information, see here.